tpemartin/113-2-R/Lecture-notes/08-complete-codebook.md

 ***

 > You can turn the list of summaries into **JSON format** and past it into the codebook.
+> Or ask AI to generate summary in text (then paste it to the codebook) based on the Json file.

 ## Generate data introduction